fengweijp/anywhichway/README.md

 const db = new Database(store,{tests:{outside}});
 ```

-Note that `outside` returns a function that take a single argument, `value`.
+Note: The function `outside` returns a function that take a single argument, `value`.
 This function is invoked by AnyWhichWay with the current value of the data item being tested.
+Also, unlike inline tests, predicates do not have to return `undefined` if they fail, this is handled internally by AnyWhichWay.

 # Release History (reverse chronological order)

+2018-03-12 - ALPHA v0.0.9a enhanced documentation.

-2018-03-11 - v0.0.8a delete now working for objects, paths pending.
+2018-03-11 - ALPHA v0.0.8a delete now working for objects, paths pending.

 2018-03-11 - ALPHA improved metadata support, started work on delete.